 Yes, there’s a lifetime limitation of $500 per home.
-This means if you have used this incentive in prior years, you should reduce any credit you previously claimed.
+This means if you have used this incentive in past years, you are required to reduce any credit you already claimed.

-If you’ve previously claimed the maximum amount, you won’t be eligible for any extra incentives under this expansion.
+If you’ve previously claimed the max amount, you aren’t eligible for any other reductions under this expansion.